trivikverma/researchgroup/content/courses/epa1316-2020/software.md

 #### Creating an environment from an environment.yml file

 - Open up a terminal ("Anaconda Command Prompt" in Windows, "Applications --> Utilities --> Terminal" in macOS and  "ctr+alt+T" in Linux) and run the following commands:
-    - Download the installer file from [here](https://raw.githubusercontent.com/trivikverma/researchgroup/master/content/courses/epa1316-2020/resources/install_gds_stack.yml) and place it in a folder you can access (e.g. Downloads).
+    - Get the installer file from [here](https://raw.githubusercontent.com/trivikverma/researchgroup/master/content/courses/epa1316-2020/resources/install_gds_stack.yml) and place it in a folder you can access (e.g. Downloads).
 You need to right-click and save the file as it is.
     - Navigate to the folder where this file is (e.g. Downloads):

         ```shell